Rue du Marché aux Fromages: History

-Until the 16th century, cheese, onions and figs were traded on a open-air marketplace called the Caesmerct (meaning "Cheese Market" in Old Dutch).
+Until the 16th century, cheese, onions and figs were traded on an open-air marketplace called the Caesmerct (meaning "Cheese Market" in Old Dutch).
 The oldest place-name would have been Smaelbeek (1234), after the artificial stream which, according to historians, flowed there.
 Nowadays, it thought to be more likely that the stream ran through the block between the Rue du Marché aux Fromages and the Rue de la Violette/Violetstraat and that the Smaelbeek referred to the latter street.

 The market stalls apparently hindered the shops on the street.
 In 1509, the authorities had posts with the Burgundian Cross placed to limit their space.
 In 1615, butchers were allowed to participate in the market, with fines being imposed as a precaution against insults or fights.
 Carpenters and wood turners took over in the 18th century.
 Their chairs, ladders and coffins on display gave the street all kinds of nicknames, such as Leerestroet and Kistenstroet.
 The latter name was still in use in 1900, long after the coffins had been banned from the street.

 In the 1970s, the street did not have a great reputation, with quite a few nightclubs and drugs.
 Greek immigrants brought about a revival by opening pitta bars, a concept that Belgians were completely unfamiliar with at the time.
 The first was Athens in 1979.
 By cooping up together, they were better able to attract the attention of tourists.
 In the 1990s, they invested in visual Hellenisation of the street.
 In order to respect the rules of the UNESCO zone, all neon signs, signboards, columns and caryatids were removed in 2012.